Power Apps and Power Automate: Level 1 - Designing Modern Forms and Workflows Course Outline

-To help maintain and view essential business information, organisations often have a diverse selection of locations to keep different types of data.
+To help maintain and view essential business information, organizations often have a diverse selection of locations to keep different types of data.
 This could range from databases to file storage locations.
 PowerApps offers connections to a wide selection of data sources.
-We will show students to build their PowerApps to bring in data from a variety of sources as well as how they can utilise the common data source, a storage location unique to PowerApps.
+We will show students to build their PowerApps to bring in data from a variety of sources as well as how they can utilize the common data source, a storage location unique to PowerApps.

 Working with files

-Filter, sort and search formulas
+Filter, sort, and search formulas

 If and Select